curl/curl-for-qnx/README.md

 ## Prerequisites

 1. Install the QNX SDK environments for 7.0, 7.1 and 8.0.
-2. Edit `setup` to make the path identify your chosen SDK install paths
+2. Edit `setup` to make the path identify your chosen SDP install paths

 ## Howto